 There’s nothing worse for a child than beginning school unprepared.
 Make sure you purchase all the supplies on the list and if the teacher requests a certain brand, get that brand.
 I talked to a kindergarten teacher about why her school insists parents purchase Crayola crayons.
 She shared that off-brand crayon colors are not always the exact color.
 Red may appear pink and confuse the child.
 Another specific item on her school’s list was the Ziplock brand gallon bags.
 The kindergarten teachers in her school planned to put books to send home in the bags and previous years, teachers had experienced other gallon bag brands constantly ripping.
 If you cannot afford school supplies, reach out to churches or local community centers.
 Many times they have back to school give away events that might even include free haircuts or school uniforms.

 Talk to your child about school

 Over the last few weeks, I have been talking to my twin sons about being in second grade next school year.
 This has been a great opportunity to hear what they are excited about and to hear any worries they have.
 My husband and I have been able to talk to them about their worries.
 We have also been able to offer them encouragement.
-If your child had a rocky last school year, use this time to assure them that next school year is an opportunity to start over with a clean slate with not only the school but also with you.
+If your child had a rocky time last school year, use this time to assure them that the next school year is an opportunity to start over with a clean slate with not only the school but also with you.

 Attend back to school orientation